fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 This is true only for the objects originally returned by the query, not for completely new objects added to the cache, which would be returned from a query done again.

-If we try to change the phonenumber of a nonexisting name, nothing seems to happen.
+If we try to change the phone number of a nonexisting name, nothing seems to happen.
 The reason for this is, that if a person corresponding to the name cannot be found, the response to the query is <i>null</i>:

 ![](../../images/8/23.png)